sourcefuse/loopback4-microservice-catalog/services/authentication-service/openapi.md

 `POST /auth/token`

- Send the code received from the above api and this api will send you refresh token and access token (webapps)
+Send the code received from the POST /auth/login api and get refresh token and access token (webapps)

 > Body parameter